Zambia May 7-12, 2023

 Day 1 Sun May 7

-I had guacamole for lunch (the avocado was so ripe and soft, I expected it to be black, but this variety remained entirely green, onion, tomato, lime juice on bread from the kitchen).
+I had guacamole for lunch (the avocado was so ripe and soft, I expected it to be black, but this variety remained entirely green, onion, tomato, and lime juice on bread from the kitchen).
 I hope to run out of all the food I brought by Zambia.

 After a long stop in Mbele Tanzania, the train passed through fields of corn and sunflowers and climbed over a pass to cross the Tanzania/Zambia border at Tunduma/Nakonde.